-The cost of a marketing agency can vary widely, But it's imporrant to understand hidden costs, as well.
+The cost of a marketing agency can vary widely, but it's imporant to understand hidden costs as well.

 A question we hear often is: How much does a marketing agency charge?
 There’s a wide range of ways that firms charge their clients.
 The most common method is a monthly retainer.
 Most small to mid-sized firms start at about $2,500 per month for about 17-20 hours of professional time.
 On the higher side, $15,000 a month can be purchased for about 100-120 hours of professional time.
 This can cover all sorts of ongoing activities — typically those that the client considers high priorities, such as email marketing, content development, social media buys, web site updates, long-term strategy, media relations, digital marketing, sales support, collateral development and advertising.
 Larger projects, such as a new web site, are often billed separately and can range from $3,500 to $30,000, based on the size of the site and what it can do.

 Freelancer marketers typically perform the same activities for slightly less money, but freelancers tend to fall short on high-level strategy, business focus and the what it takes to increase sales.
 Freelancers lack the team approach to an account and tend to follow the lead of their clients, which are limited to the knowledge and experience of the client.